smikhalevski/react-dom-renderer/README.md

 # Usage

-Render an HTML as React nodes.
+By default, markup is treated as HTML.

 ```tsx
 import {DomRenderer} from 'react-dom-renderer';